 Wood tones and matt black accents inject a touch of Scandi style to the room while metallics and raw, unfinished materials enhance industrial-style kitchens.
 Monochrome is modern and stylish while pops of vibrant color keep it playful and fun.

-2. Create a rustic Scandi look in an all white kitchen
+12. Create a rustic Scandi look in an all white kitchen

-Nope, white kitchens don't have to be stark and minimalist, you can create a lovely cozy, inviting space and still have the all white kitchen of your dreams.
-Take some tips from the Scand-inspired space and warm things up using wooden accents and house plants.
+You just have to pick the right kitchen styles.
+Take some tips from the Scandi-inspired space and warm things up using wooden accents and house plants.
 The curtains over the cabinets instead of doors is a fab idea you could easily DIY for cheap too.

-3. Add leafy greens to bring the kitchen to life
+13. Add leafy greens to bring the kitchen to life

-Bring the outside in with plenty of greenery in the form of hanging plants, succulents and fresh herbs – our handy guide to common house plants will help you choose the right ones for your home.
+Bring the outside in with plenty of greenery in the form of hanging plants, succulents and fresh herbs – our handy guide to common houseplants will help you choose the right ones for your home.

 A quick, easy and inexpensive way of adding fresh natural color to a white room scheme, this is shown beautifully in deVOL’s bespoke Classic English Kitchen, features glazed cabinets, porcelain pendant lights and pale crackle metro tiles along with Carrara marble sink and brass hanging rails.

-4. Use accents of wood and black
+14. Use accents of wood and black

-Create a calming atmosphere by opting for a Scandinavian influenced design complete with white cabinetry, worktops and wall tiles, furnished with black built-in appliances, pendant lights and cookware alongside blonde wooden dining furniture.
+Create a calming atmosphere by opting for a Scandinavian-influenced design complete with white cabinetry, worktops and wall tiles, furnished with black built-in appliances, pendant lights and cookware alongside blonde wooden dining furniture.

-5. Invest in layered lighting
+15. Invest in layered lighting

 You can inject plenty of warmth into a cool white space with layers of lighting.
 As well as the all-important task lights to highlight working areas such as worktops, the hob and sink, you can also have feature lights underneath wall cabinets, on top of tall units and around the perimeter of a kitchen island.
 Lights on dimmers will also help you create different moods at different times of the day.

-6. Keep surfaces clear with savvy storage
+16. Keep surfaces clear with savvy storage

-7. Give a modern twist to classic cabinets
+17. Give a modern twist to classic cabinets

 By choosing an off-white shade, you can give a contemporary twist to traditional timber furniture.
 Pale greys, pebble shades and chalk tones are ideal for adding a warmer feel to a cool white scheme, especially one with natural stone flooring and doors leading on to the garden.